josephjaspers/blackcat_tensors/docs/iterators.md

 ##### N-Dimensional
-The n-dimensional iterator returns slices of the current tensor.
+The n-dimal iterator returns slices of the current tensor.

 ```cpp